Big Duck: Construction

-Maurer hired local labor for the construction job; carpenter George Reeve, along with William and Samuel Collins, brothers who have been described as "eccentric stage show set designers".
-A live duck was used as a model, and a cooked chicken carcass was consulted to ensure an anatomically accurate structure.
-After the wooden framework was complete, wire mesh was added and covered with cement, a building method known as ferrocement.
+After returning home from his California trip, Maurer talked to local contractors about building the duck-shaped shop, but could not find any who wanted the job.
+He ended up hiring carpenter George Reeve, along with William and Samuel Collins, brothers who worked in New York theatres as set and prop designers.
+A live duck was used as a model, and a cooked chicken carcass was examined to ensure an anatomically accurate structure.
+After the wooden framework was complete, wire mesh was added and a masonry subcontractor, Smith & Yeager, was brought in to finish the job with four coats of Atlas Cement, a building method known as ferrocement.
+Construction costs totaled $3,800.
+The eyes, made from the tail lights of a Ford Model T, glowed red at night.

-The duck's eyes were originally made from Ford Model T taillights, which glowed red at night.
-These were later removed and stored at the Suffolk County historical archives.
-As of 2013, the original lights had been reinstalled.

-The Big Duck opened for business in June 1931 and was featured on the Atlas Cement Company's promotional calendar that year.
-The November 1932 issue of Popular Mechanics covered the building briefly, noting that it contained a salesroom and an office and sat on a foundation of concrete blocks.
-A miniature version was installed at the 1939 World's Fair by the Drake Baking Company.
-In 1939, there were about 90 duck farms in Suffolk County, with many concentrated in the area around Riverhead and Flanders.
-By 2019, only a single farm was left; the Crescent Duck Farm which had opened in 1908 in Aquebogue.
+The Big Duck opened for business in June 1931, selling ducks and duck eggs.
+In August, Maurer applied for a trademark for "The Big Duck Ranch"; it was granted a year later, renewed in 1972, and expired in 1993.
+The building was featured on the Atlas Cement Company's 1931 promotional calendar and the November 1932 issue of Popular Mechanics covered it briefly, noting that it contained a salesroom and an office and sat on a foundation of concrete blocks.
+A miniature version was installed at the 1939 World's Fair by the Drake Baking Company, with the condition that it be destroyed once the fair was over.